-You received a Summons and Complaint at the time of your arrest.
+You received a Summons and Complaint at the time of your arrest in Clear Creek County.
 This Summons and Complaint for instance contains the charges against you, the date, location, time of your first court appearance and your personal information.
-This is the beginning of your criminal case.
+This is the beginning of your criminal case in Clear Creek County.
 Therefore your attendance at this first appearance and all subsequent hearings is generally required.
 Your first appearance is not a trial.
 It is simply an Arraignment where the court will clarify your charges, answer any questions you might have, and also ask if you have found an attorney to represent you.
 This can be a stressful event, however Shipp Law can take the burden off your shoulders by representing you.
 Give a call for your free first consultation 970-927-2255.

 Press on the Clear Creek County Court link for information.

 The Clear Creek County District Attorney (DA) may offer you a deal at your first appearance, but NEVER ACCEPT ANY OFFER without first reviewing your Discovery.
 Your Discovery file contains all the evidence the state has against, and you are entitled to your Discovery by law.
 Accordingly, Clear Creek County court rules require the DA to provide you Discovery within twenty (20) days of your first court appearance.
 When you hire Shipp Law we will review your Discovery in great detail, looking for any weakness in the state’s case.
 Additionally, we look for incorrect procedures by the arresting officer and ways to reduce or eliminate the consequences of the arrest.

 Your Case Without Clear Creek County Georgetown DUI Attorneys